chmp/ipytest/Readme.md

   with `pytest_asyncio` since it starts a separate event loop
 * `defopts` (default: `"auto"`): either `"auto"`, `True` or `False`
-  * if `"auto"`, `ipytest` will add the current notebook module to the command line arguments, if no PyTest node ids that reference the notebook are provided by the user
+  * if `"auto"`, `ipytest` will add the current notebook module to the command line arguments, if no pytest node ids that reference the notebook are provided by the user
   * If `True`, ipytest will add the current module to the arguments passed to pytest